enso-org/enso/gui/docs/CONTRIBUTING.md

 know about, so report as many bugs as you can!
 If you're not sure whether something is a bug, file it anyway!

-Even though GitHub search can be a bit hard to use sometimes, we'd appreciate if you could [search](https://github.com/enso-org/enso/search?q=&type=Issues&utf8=%E2%9C%93) for your issue before filing a bug as it's possible that someone else has
+Even though GitHub search can sometimes be a bit hard to use, we'd appreciate if you could [search](https://github.com/enso-org/enso/search?q=&type=Issues&utf8=%E2%9C%93) for your issue before filing a bug as it's possible that someone else has